josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 ### Basic paint job for the fuselage

-The colour of primer is already quite nice grey.
-To add some variety, I have masked some panels and sprayed over with Vallejo light grey.
+The colour of the primer is already quite a nice grey.
+To add some variety, I have masked some panels and sprayed them over with Vallejo light grey.

 {% responsive_image path: images/snowspeeder/PXL_20210514_092602705.jpg alt:"Masked panels."  figcaption:"Masked panels."%}